ballerina-platform/blog/ballerina-meets-hasura.md

 One of our technology partners, Hasura, has just rolled out their Ballerina integration.

 Hasura is a platform to build and deploy microservices-based apps easily.
 One of the main features of the platform is that once you have your microservices ready, a simple “git push” will deploy them to the cloud - this is the simplicity that Hasura brings in.
-Now pair this with Ballerina’s ability to rapidly write feature rich and resilient microservices and this becomes a combination that makes your microservices development, testing and deployment a much more effective and seamless experience.
+Now pair this with Ballerina’s ability to rapidly write feature rich and resilient microservices, and this becomes a combination that makes your microservices development, testing and deployment a much more effective and seamless experience.

 Let me take you through a quick tour of my experience in using Hasura with Ballerina.
 The first place you need to look at is [Hasura Hub](https://hasura.io/hub).
 Hasura Hub contains lots of quick starts for different programming languages and frameworks, that serve as a starting point for working with Hasura.
 A quick start is similar to a template project, which you can generate in your local machine and work with.